I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 What is MANJISHTHA?

-Manjishtha is an herb with hydrating, antioxidants and anti-inflammatory properties.
+Manjishtha is a herb with hydrating, antioxidants and anti-inflammatory properties.
 When used as an eye moisturizer, it may help protect against aging, reducing fine lines, wrinkles, puffiness, and inflammation naturally.

 For even better results, consider massaging the cream when you apply it.